RaymondDoerr/emp/README.md

 # Notes and Supplemental Data
 ### Tips
-- All _panel STL files, except the hinges, can have an additional magnet added if you want to go overkill with magnet strength.
-Note that this will add an enormous amount of extra magnets (Roughly 25-30% more) to the BOM.
+- All STL files, except the hinges, can have an additional magnet added if you want to go overkill with magnet strength or have tons of weaker magnets.
+Note that this will add an enormous amount of extra magnets (Roughly +70-80% more) to the BOM, and if you use n52s it'll be *ridiculously* strong.
 - You can rearrange everything, adding or moving hinges and clips where you desire.
 - If you're having issues with the front doors closing (ie; hitting eachother) check to make sure clip_1 and _2 are not overlapping the edge of the panel.
 Also sometimes just fiddling with the hinges can improve fit and finish.
+- If you're using hammerheads for the first time, make sure they actually are holding your part in.
+They can easily miss the extrusions and just tighten into the plastic.
 - The corner_panel/frame STLs on the front doors are technically optional.
 They're more for ascetics than functionality.
 - You can remove 1 magnet from each door_clip_1 and door_clip_2 if you find the front door too strong to open.
 (Or just use weaker magnets if you have them.)
 - You can also remove almost all the side_panel/frame STLs from the entire build, although you may want to double-up on magnets in the corner_panel STLs if it makes the panel too weak.